simontardif/managedhook/README.md

 That's it! <br>
 When the original method is called, it will automatically be forwarded to the created dynamic method. <br>
 Inside the generated method, it calls the handler that the client created. <br>
-The HookManager keep all the hooks with the function pointer as the key. <br>
+The HookManager keeps all the hooks with the function pointer as the key. <br>
 (that's why we used the RBX register to know in which original function it was called) <br>